sematic-ai/sematic/docs/api.md

 - `security_context`: KubernetesSecurityContext

     Custom security context for your container to run in.
-Can ONLY be set if your Sematic administrator has enabled the `ALLOW_CUSTOM_SECURITY_CONTEXTS` server setting.
+Can ONLY be set if your Sematic cluster administrator has enabled the `ALLOW_CUSTOM_SECURITY_CONTEXTS` Server setting.

+- `host_path_mounts`: List[KubernetesHostPathMount]

+    The "hostPath"-type configurations for volumes to mount on the pod to allow access to the underlying nodes' file systems.
+Can ONLY be used if your Sematic cluster administrator has enabled the `ALLOW_HOST_PATH_MOUNTING` Server setting.
+More details can be found here: https://kubernetes.io/docs/concepts/storage/volumes/#hostpath

 ### `KubernetesSecretMount`